IR35 tax legislation - changes when engaging Ltd Company Contractors: April 2021

 What does this mean for you the contractor?

-If you are currently working via a personal service company and your assignment continues beyond April 2021, the end-client will need to determine whether your assignment is inside or outside of IR35 prior to the changes taking effect.
+If you wish to be engaged via a personal service company (PSC), the end-client will need to determine whether your assignment is inside or outside of IR35.

 Essentially, if the end-client determines that your assignment is inside of IR35, Scantec will be required to deduct income tax and national insurance from your pay and pay this to HMRC.